 Other than that, the browser is clean, fast, and available for most OSes and devices.
 This includes Windows, macOS, Linux, iOS, and Android.
 Give it a download and let me know what you think!

 And now you

 How do you feel about the newcomer Brave?
-Happy with Chrome, Firefox, Vivaldi, or Opera?
+Happy with what you’re already using?
 Let me know in the comments your ultimate browser setup!